suyeony0/Leetcode-Algorithm/README.md

-# Recording all the algorithms what I've solved from leetcode.
+# Recording all the algorithms what I've solved
 - total solved.txt has more algorithms which are before I have started github.